Covered on the catwalk: modest fashion struts its stuff in Paris

-PARIS, Jan 26 (Reuters) - Models in brightly coloured pant suits and ankle-length dresses graced a Paris catwalk this week in what organisers said was the city’s first show of modest fashion that highlights styles popular with Muslim women.
+PARIS (Reuters) - Models in brightly colored pant suits and ankle-length dresses graced a Paris catwalk this week in what organizers said was the city’s first show of modest fashion that highlights styles popular with Muslim women.

 The event was part of the Oriental Fashion show held on the sidelines of the city’s haute couture fashion week, which showcases designers from Asia and the Middle East.